-Hunting season at Big Thicket National Preserve runs from early October to late February.
-With a free permit, hunters can harvest white-tailed deer, feral hogs, squirrels, rabbits, and waterfowl from designated hunting units of the preserve.
+Hunting season at Big Thicket National Preserve runs from October 1 to February 28.
+With a free permit, hunters can harvest white-tailed deer, feral hogs, squirrels, rabbits, and waterfowl from designated hunting areas of the preserve.

 Get Your Permit

 Hunters can pick up a free permit at the visitor center beginning September 1 of each year.
 Permits are issued first-come, first-served.

 Hunters with documented disabilities may qualify for a special use permit that allows the use of an ATV, UTV, or RTV in certain areas.
 Please contact us for more information.

 Big Thicket offers 7 areas of the preserve for hunting.
 Each area has a limited number of permits available.
 See the park map for the location of each area.

 Big Thicket National Preserve observes all hunting regulations set forth by the state of Texas.
 Regulations specific to Big Thicket National Preserve are listed on our hunting regulations page.

 Axis deer (also known as chital) were unexpectedly introduced into the Big Sandy Creek Unit in late 2022; hunters are encouraged to dispatch this exotic species when found.
 Hunters are required to follow white-tailed deer seasons and legal means for axis deer.
 A Big Sandy Creek permit is required to hunt for any deer species in that area.